• Record keeping requirements.

 • Consider other ways moisture gets into the air inside and what can be done to reduce or eliminate this.
 For example, bathrooms should have fans installed to reduce steam build-up during showers.
 The use of clothes driers and stoves can also lead to steam in a property.

-• There are numerous products on the market which remove or absorb dampness from the air.
+• There are numerous products on the market that remove or absorb dampness from the air.
 These can be purchased from a range of stores and are designed for placement around a home or other premises.
 These products have a limited lifespan; follow instructions regarding how often they should be replaced.

-• If a property is being locked up for a period of time, such as vacant holiday home, consider what can be done to limit the humidity inside during this time.
+• If a property is being locked up for a period of time, such as a vacant holiday home, consider what can be done to limit the humidity inside during this time.
 Can someone visit the premises to replace moisture removing products?
 Can an air conditioner be turned on occasionally using a timer?

 • Finally, don’t underestimate the risk or impact of mould and ghosting.
 Taking preventative steps before it occurs can save a great deal of hassle and inconvenience down the track.